DylanCope/ProtoEvo/README.md

 i.e. the development of coordinated groups of attached cells that incur a survival benefit by being attached.
 So far, by implementing cell-adhesion and allowing protozoa to share resources I have seen the emergence of some quite cool multi-cell behaviour.
-However, the next step is to achieve cell differentiation via the evolution of gene-regulatory networks.
+However, the next step is to achieve cell differentiation via the evolution of trait-regulatory networks.

 ![png](/screenshots/full_env_view.png "Full view of the environment")